-This was the challenge that faced Liquid Telecom when it came to deploying fiber to Kenyan capital Nairobi.
-Liquid Telecom is building Africa’s largest single fiber network, currently stretching over 18,000km across Uganda, Kenya, Rwanda, Zambia, Zimbabwe, Botswana, DRC, Lesotho, and into South Africa.
-It delivers the highest quality FTTH services, with customers benefiting from speeds in excess of 100Mbps.
+When extending its Pan-African fiber network to Rwanda, this is exactly the issue that Liquid Telecom faced.
+Liquid is building Africa’s largest single fiber network, currently stretching over 18,000km across Uganda, Kenya, Rwanda, Zambia, Zimbabwe, Botswana, DRC, Lesotho and into South Africa.
+Customers benefit from fiber to the home (FTTH) speeds in excess of 100Mbps.

 Diverse natural surroundings mean that the challenges of installing FTTH in the suburbs of capital Kigali and the surrounding countryside require very different solutions.
 To meet these needs, Liquid Telecom has pioneered a toolbox approach to deployment, combining cable in duct FTTH with a tree and branch aerial solution.
 This provides the ability to select the best network design on a case-by-case basis, while ensuring the integration of these designs into the overall network.

 Spurring from its Pan-African backbone, Liquid aimed to deliver up to 100Mbps connection speeds to its Rwandan customers.
 As with any FTTH network, the key to success is being first to market, meaning that speed was of the essence, without any sacrifice on quality and performance.
 Furthermore, Liquid Telecom had to implement its fiber network via installers that were used to handling copper.